This article, authored by Jerry Cates, was first published on 6 April 2022, and last revised on 8 October 2022. © Bugsinthenews Vol. 24:04(01).

 Really… Bambi?
 Deer/vehicle collisions?
 This defines the most dangerous organism in North America?

-Again, no disrespect to Mr. Bailey is intended.
+Again, I intend no disrespect to Mr. Bailey.
 His well-written article was published in Reason.
 It’s a publication distributed by a reputable think tank, the Reason Foundation, a non-profit tax-exempt organization based in Los Angeles, California.
 Established in 1978, the Foundation’s mission is to advance a free society by developing, applying, and promoting libertarian principles, including individual liberty, free markets, and the rule of law.
 Drew Carey, one of Reason’s key people, hosts the Reason TV video website.
 All of that is laudable, on many different levels.

 Still, Mr. Bailey’s article didn’t tell me much of value on the subject of “The most dangerous organism in North America.”
 His exposition on the dangers of Lyme disease might have come close, though.
 Lyme disease is a serious issue, and although Mr. Bailey’s article doesn’t make it sound nearly as bad as it actually is, for certain Americans it is or should be close to the top of the dangerous organisms they need to avoid.